-The sexy second installment in the Inside Out erotic romance trilogy, following If I Were You—in the seductive tradition of Fifty Shades of Grey.
+The sexy second installment in the Inside Out erotic romance series, following If I Were You—in the seductive tradition of Fifty Shades of Grey.

 Fascinated by the dark fantasies in the journals she’s discovered, and the two men who have now found a place in her life, Sara McMillan finds herself torn between her new life and her past.
 Now, more than ever, Sara identifies with the missing journal writer, Rebecca, and is certain that something sinister has happened.

 In the arms of the sexy, tormented artist Chris Merit, Sara seeks answers about Rebecca and ends up discovering things about herself she never knew existed.
 Chris forces Sara to reconsider who she is and what she truly wants from life, but his dark desires threaten to tear them apart.
 Her boss, Mark Compton, offers her the shelter to understand just what those needs mean to her, and what they might have meant to Rebecca—but can she trust him to lead her to a final conclusion to Rebecca’s story?

 ***MALE name removed as to prevent SPOILERS